Why Mobile Apps?

-How it works: Users are allowed to download the app for free(freemium), but they are prompted to make a purchase after downloading the app.
-What can be sold in-app varies.
+How it works: Users are allowed to download the app for free(freemium), but they are prompted to purchase it after downloading the app.
+What can be sold in-app vary?
 For example, a user might be able to purchase an add-on for an app or pay for extra levels in the game.

 Some strategies for making money with an app via in-app purchases:

 - In-app purchases of “consumables.” such as ‘extra’ lives or gems in a game.

 - Offering a free trial with limited features, then prompting the user to purchase a full version of the app for access to all features.

 - Offering in-app purchases that provide other benefits, such as the ability to get discounts on future purchases or removing pesky ads.

 - The user might be able to buy a subscription.

 Users can buy in-app purchases with their credit card or through a mobile carrier billing system if they subscribe to the app.
 The app developer may also provide in-app purchases that can be bought with real money or currency earned within the game itself, such as buying gems with gold coins.
 All these transactions are mostly managed by the app store and the owner gets a commission from every trade.

 Why is monetizing an app with in-app purchases successful:

 The freemium model has proven to be a successful app monetisation model because it offers users access to the app and a suite of features without cost but encourages them to make purchases for greater value.